 I learned a lot from paying attention to how socially savvy friends talked.
 Analyze people who are good at telling stories, and notice how they don’t stress to get out what they are trying to say!

-10. Use a subconscious signal that you’re about to talk to make people listen.
+10. Use a signal that you’re about to talk

-The game changer for me was using a subconscious signal.
+The game-changer for me was using a subconscious signal.
 Just before I’m about to start talking, I raise my hand so that people react to the movement.
-At the same time, I breathe (The type of breathe in we do just before we’re about to start talking) loud enough for people to notice.
+At the same time, I breathe (The type of breath we take just before we’re about to start talking) loud enough for people to notice.

 This is magic for someone with a naturally quiet voice: Everyone knows that you’re about to say something, and the risk is lower that someone will speak over you.